Overview

-Small molecules can be conjugated to siRNAs to improve its pharmacological properties.
+Small molecules can be conjugated to siRNAs to improve their pharmacological properties.
 Below are a few examples.

 - GalNAc: GalNAc (N-acetylgalactosamine) has been shown to enhance the cellular uptake and intracellular localization of siRNA, leading to increased efficacy in RNA interference-based therapies.
 The targeted delivery of GalNAc-siRNA conjugates to specific cells or tissues can minimize off-target effects and reduce the risk of toxicity.

 - PEGylation: Polyethylene glycol (PEG) is the most widely used small molecule for siRNA conjugation.
-PEGylation can increase the stability and circulation time of siRNA in the bloodstream, thereby reducing the required frequency of administration and increasing the therapeutic efficacy of siRNA.
+PEGylation can increase the stability and circulation time of siRNA in the bloodstream, thereby reducing the required frequency of administration and increasing its therapeutic efficacy.

 - Cholesterol: Cholesterol can be conjugated to siRNA to form lipoplexes, improving the stability and uptake of siRNA into cells.